-Venous leg ulcers are a chronic wound that can take months to heal.
-They cause pain, itching, swelling and feelings of being unwell.
-They can also have a dramatic impact on quality of life.
-Yet conventional medicine has few options for treatment of skin ulcers.
+A venous leg ulcer is a chronic wound.
+These can take months to heal.
+They are painful and may itch.
+If you have a skin ulcer, the surrounding skin can swell and you can feel unwell.
+Having a chronic leg ulcer can have a dramatic impact on your quality of life.
+Yet conventional medicine offers few options for the treatment of a skin ulcer.

-The standard care combines cleaning and dressing of the wound.
-Plus compression stockings or bandaging to improve blood flow to the area.
-Antibiotics may be prescribed in some cases.
+The standard care for a skin ulcer combines cleaning and dressing of the wound.
+Plus compression therapy stockings or a compression bandage to improve blood flow to the area.

-One theory is that in chronic wounds bacteria protect themselves by forming bacterial biofilms.
-These biofilms help to make the bacteria resistant to antibiotics.
-They may also be a cause of the slowed healing rate of ulcers.
-In any case, antibiotics do nothing to help heal the ulcer.
+There’s a theory that bacteria in a such as a protect themselves by forming biofilms.
+These bacterial biofilms help to make the bacteria resistant to antibiotics.
+They make more difficult because these biofilms can also slow down the of ulcers.

 Can herbal medicine help to heal skin ulcers?

-There are many herbs that have been traditionally used for wound healing.
-Herbalists describe this action as vulnerary.
+There are many herbs with wound healing potential.
+Many have a long tradition for this purpose.
+Herbalists describe this medicinal action as vulnerary.

 Herbs with vulnerary action include:

 Now, with an increase in antibiotic resistance, attention is turning back to herbal remedies.
 Researchers are studying herbal remedies to find new antimicrobial treatments.
 What’s more, their findings often confirm the traditional herbal use.
 Including the wound healing properties of plants, known since ancient times.
 In fact, several research studies show the effectiveness of herbal remedies for healing leg ulcers.

 In addition to promoting skin ulceration healing, many herbs have other medicinal benefits.
 Such as reducing inflammation, improving blood circulation, soothing the skin and preventing infection.